Norman Borlaug: Wheat research in Mexico

 The Cooperative Wheat Research Production Program, a joint venture by the Rockefeller Foundation and the Mexican Ministry of Agriculture, involved research in genetics, plant breeding, plant pathology, entomology, agronomy, soil science, and cereal technology.
 The goal of the project was to boost wheat production in Mexico, which at the time was importing a large portion of its grain.
 Plant pathologist George Harrar recruited and assembled the wheat research team in late 1944.
 The four other members were soil scientist William Colwell; maize breeder Edward Wellhausen; potato breeder John Niederhauser; and Norman Borlaug, all from the United States.
 During the sixteen years Borlaug remained with the project, he bred a series of remarkably successful high-yield, disease-resistant, semi-dwarf wheat.

 Wheat is the third most-produced cereal crop.

 Borlaug said that his first few years in Mexico were difficult.
 He lacked trained scientists and equipment.
 Local farmers were hostile towards the wheat program because of serious crop losses from 1939 to 1941 due to stem rust.
 "It often appeared to me that I had made a dreadful mistake in accepting the position in Mexico," he wrote in the epilogue to his book, Norman Borlaug on World Hunger.
 He spent the first ten years breeding wheat cultivars resistant to disease, including rust.
-In that time, his group made 6,000 individual crossings of wheat.
+In that time, his group made 6,000 individual wheat crossings.

 Double harvest season

 Initially, Borlaug's work had been concentrated in the central highlands, in the village of Chapingo near Texcoco, where the problems with rust and poor soil were most prevalent.
-The village never met their aims.
+The village never met its aims.
 He realized that he could speed up breeding by taking advantage of the country's two growing seasons.
-In the summer he would breed wheat in the central highlands as usual, then immediately take the seeds north to the Valle del Yaqui research station near Ciudad Obregón, Sonora.
+In the summer, he would breed wheat in the central highlands as usual, then immediately take the seeds north to the Valle del Yaqui research station near Ciudad Obregón, Sonora.
 The difference in altitudes and temperatures would allow more crops to be grown each year.

 Borlaug's boss, George Harrar, was against this expansion.
 Besides the extra costs of doubling the work, Borlaug's plan went against a then-held principle of agronomy that has since been disproved.
-It was believed that to store energy for germination before being planted, seeds needed a rest period after harvesting.
+It was believed that to store energy for germination before planting, seeds needed a rest period after harvesting.
 When Harrar vetoed his plan, Borlaug resigned.
 Elvin Stakman, who was visiting the project, calmed the situation, talking Borlaug into withdrawing his resignation and Harrar into allowing the double wheat season.
-As of 1945, wheat would then be bred at locations 700 miles (1000 km) apart, 10 degrees apart in latitude, and 8,500 feet (2600 m) apart in altitude.
+As of 1945, wheat would then be bred at locations 700 miles (1,000 km) apart, 10 degrees apart in latitude, and 8,500 feet (2600 m) apart in altitude.
 This was called "shuttle breeding".